-Wall Street dips as investors stay off big bets, eye trade talks
+Wall Street dips as investors stay off big bets, eye developments on trade

 Wall Street snapped a three-day losing streak in the previous session as headlines suggested the world’s two largest economies were closer to agreeing how many tariffs would be rolled back in a “phase one” trade deal.
 If no agreement is reached soon, more tariffs on Chinese goods will kick in from Dec.
 15.

-Adding to the risk off mood were comments from U.S. House of Representatives Speaker Nancy Pelosi, who said she had directed a House committee to draft articles of impeachment against President Donald Trump.
+Adding to the risk-off mood were comments from U.S. House of Representatives Speaker Nancy Pelosi, who said she had directed a House committee to draft articles of impeachment against President Donald Trump.

 Investors also shrugged off data that showed U.S. trade deficit dropped to its lowest level in nearly 1-1/2 years in October, while another report suggested the labor market remained in good shape after weekly jobless claims fell.